Fito/Fito.github.io/_posts/2017-04-18-unit-testing.markdown

 ```

 Following these rules allows me to write high-value/low-cost tests.
 They allow me to move fast while giving me a safety net.
 Of course, I did not come up with these rules myself.
-While they are heavily influenced by my experience and personal style of software design, they are also based on various concepts borrowed from the works of Martin Fowler and Sandi Metz.
+While they are heavily influenced by my experience, my co-workers and my personal style of software design, they are also based on various concepts borrowed from the works of Martin Fowler and Sandi Metz.

 Lastly, these ideas constitute a guideline.
-I follow then as much as I can and compromise when necessary.
+I follow then as much as I can, but I compromise when necessary.